BawdyAnarchist/quBSD/Future_Development.md

 		- User profiles
 	0ubuntu - install vlc (or something).
 Add common connection commands

-need to expand volume for Ubuntu

-# CLEANUP STUFF

-qb-create
-	- Still havent tested multiline parameters (like PPT) or BHYVE_CUSTM
-	- I think there were still problems with some of the creates.
-Like ones with solely a template

-set your i3 quick keys for VMs

 USBVM
 	- Create a proper unprivileged user with devd.conf and automounts
 	- Auto remove password from unprivleged usbvm user